CptSledge/sledge-vip/games/fps/half-life.md

 <img src="../../img/hl1_1s.png">
 </a>
 </pic>
-<pic>This is a bit of test text so I can see if this actually works.
-If not, I'll just use href.</pic>
+<pic>As a matter of fact, this opening room has some parallels with Doom's E1M1.</pic>

 Immersion and horror go hand in hand.
 Gabe saw the success of Doom--success even in excess of Windows itself.
 And, realizing that he had the potential to meet the same success himself, he decided to split off of Microsoft, and make *his own* Doom.
 A big part *of* Doom, we would learn later on, was the Doom Bible.
 Reading it today, you will find an *immense* number of ambitious, immersive ideas, especially on part of Tom Hall, as to *what* Doom should be, what it should contain, what features it should strive for.